KY64/python-starter-template/README.md

 #### Permission

+> These steps are applied for configuring both Codecov and DeepSource

 Since the apps may not work properly when you use this template, it may be because the apps don't have permission to access it.
 Here's how to configure it:

 1. Go to [applications settings](https://github.com/settings/installations)